Crags in Andalusia

 Power of petrified nature – limited access and remarkable wildlife.

-Andalusia is a mountainous region, where limestone mountain ranges abound and are characterized by their steep and rugged reliefs and offer abundant rocks, immense walls and canyons.
+Andalusia is a mountainous region, where limestone mountain ranges abound and are characterized by their steep and rugged reliefs that offer abundant rocks, immense walls and canyons.

-Also note curious groves of dwarf palm trees (Chamaerops humilis) and wild olive trees (Olea europaea sylvestris) that literally hang from some cliffs.
+This situation favors the existence of endemic species, many of them of high conservation value.
+A spectacular exemple is that of the recently described Gadoria falukei.
+Also note the curious groves of dwarf palm trees (Chamaerops humilis) and wild olive trees (Olea europaea sylvestris) that literally hang from some cliffs.

 There are many steep cliffs in the young and limestone mountain ranges of Andalusia, here the spectacular Peñón del Berrueco.